ialmodovar/FIRSTkit/README.md

 **FIRSTkit** is designed to be run from the browser and hosted on an institutional Shiny server so that students and users do not have any need form of installation.

 However, the software can also be installed as an R package.

-The package can be installed via the devtools package:
+You can install it directly from GitHub via the *devtools* package:

 ```R
 library("devtools")